harmony-one/h/progress/yuriy-menkov.md

+2025-03-13 Thu: sick day-off

+2025-03-12 Wed: sick day-off

+2025-03-11 Tue: Researched interaction with shadow exchange pools, including via vfat (Farm Strategy) adapters.
+Transferred the logic of making decisions on rebalance to the contract level, testing Farm Strategy on the usdc shadow pool.

 2025-03-10 Mon: Worked on developing a contract based on FarmStrategy: predefined parameters, limited settings, application consists of a contract and a client.
 The client checks for out-of-range and calls rebalance methods.
 The goal is to collect statistics for analysis in-range fee-collecting performance in sonic mainnet.